minerstat is a remote management and monitoring software for the mining operation of any size.

 First, if the default client isn’t included for updating yet, click on the gray empty square beside “Default client” to activate it for updating.
 Then select “CLAYMORE-ETH” from the list.

-Scroll down to find the mining client with name CLAYMORE-ETH.
+Scroll down to find the mining client with the name CLAYMORE-ETH.
 Again, click on the gray empty square beside the client’s name to activate it for updating.
 We have selected this client because it is available for mining on AMD or Nvidia and Windows or msOS rigs and should work on any system.

 Because you have defined your